- Send with Email

 A survey on discrimination against and victimisation of LGBT people.
 This survey aims to generate comparable data about the extent and nature of discrimination, violence and hate speech experienced by LGBT persons across the EU.

 A survey of public bodies and service providers.
 This survey will gather information on the practices and policies of various types of public authority in the Member States.
 It will seek to identify whether and how these practices and policies contribute towards creating equality for LGBT persons.

 Details - What does the project involve?

-The discrimination and victimisation survey - EU LGBT survey - was conducted as an open online survey, due to the extreme difficulty in carrying out face-to-face interviews with a truly representative sample of the LGBT people in all 27 EU Member States and Croatia.
+The discrimination and victimisation survey - EU LGBT survey - was conducted as an open online survey, due to the extreme difficulty in drawing a truly representative sample of the LGBT people in all 27 EU Member States and Croatia.
 It asked LGBT persons a series of questions about whether they have experienced discrimination, violence, verbal abuse or hate speech on the grounds of their sexual orientation or gender identity.
-It will also ask participants to identify the context in which such incidents took place, and their nature.
-The survey will cover all 27 EU Member States and Croatia.
-Further details can be found in the technical specifications of the project.
+It also asked participants to identify the context in which such incidents took place, and their nature.
+The survey covered all 27 EU Member States and Croatia.
+Further details can be found in the survey reports.